alfie-ns/1004-CW/1004/README.md

 ## Getting Started

-To get started with Dr. Fit, clone this repository, register an account, and log in
+To get started with Dr. Fit, clone this repository, register an account, and log in!

 ## Acknowledgements